Basics of U.S. Beef Production: A Changing Industry

 Now let’s dive into the heart of the U.S. beef production system: feedlots.
 If you grew up in a rural area like me, you’ve probably driven past one of these massive operations.
 With a lot of them containing hundreds, sometimes thousands, of cattle packed into a relatively small space, being fed grain-heavy diets to fatten them up quickly.

 Feedlots are where the bulk of U.S. beef comes from.
 In fact, in 2022, the U.S. produced 26.4 billion pounds of beef, and a large portion of that came from feedlots.
 About 10% of this beef is exported to countries like Japan, South Korea, Mexico, and Canada.
-Showing how much demand there is for American beef worldwide.
-But before you get too starry-eyed about that global reach, feedlots aren’t without their fair share of controversy.
+This shows how much demand there is for American beef worldwide.
+However, before you get too starry-eyed about that global reach, feedlots aren’t without their fair share of controversy.
+Learn more about The Dark Side of the U.S. Beef Industry: From Calf to Table here.

 The feedlot system has traditionally been seen as the most cost-effective way to raise cattle for slaughter, but it’s not without its challenges; both ethical and environmental.
 There are about 26,586 feedlots in the U.S., but it’s the large operations (housing over 1,000 head of cattle) that dominate the industry.
 Meanwhile, this causes the smaller family-owned operations to slowly disappear or scramble to fill specialty sectors just to survive as the industry consolidates.